Skip to content

 Book Overview

-Troy Turner and Rand Duchay were barely teenagers when they kidnapped and murdered a younger child.
-Troy, a remorseless sociopath, died violently behind bars.
-But the hulking, slow witted Rand managed...
+NEW YORK TIMES BESTSELLER Troy Turner and Rand Duchay were barely teenagers when they murdered a younger child.
+While Troy died violently behind bars, the hulking, slow-witted Rand managed to survive...
 This description may be from another edition of this product.

 Customer Reviews